ChrisBrinchLarsen/MTG-Project-DIKU/README.md

 make f
 ```

-Open a browser and navigate to [localhost:5173](http://localhost:5173/) to see frontend.
+Open a browser and navigate to [localhost:5173](http://localhost:5173/) to open the frontend.

 ### Useful links to docs